 A great barbecue park in London

-Looking for best parks in London for picnic?
+Looking for the best parks near me for a picnic?
 One’s of London’s most historic parks, Victoria Park can be found in the borough of Tower Hamlets.
 It’s over 80 hectares and has been a place for recreation and relaxation for almost 170 years.
 The park opens at 7am each morning and closes at dusk.

 From Victoria Park’s summer splash pool to its picturesque views, it’s no wonder this park welcomes millions of visitors each year.
 For an interesting way to get to the park, try going through Mile End Park and arrive through the Crown Gates.